-Linguistically, the Kwanlin Dün are affiliated with the Southern Tutchone Tribal Council.
-The Kwanlin Dün include people of Southern Tutchone, Tagish and Tlingit descent.
-A large number of Kwanlin Dün citizens live in the Whitehorse area, with the balance dispersed throughout Canada, the U.S. (predominantly Alaska) and abroad.
+The Kwanlin Dün include people of Southern Tutchone, Tagish, Tlingit and many diverse backgrounds.
+A large number of Kwanlin Dün Citizens live in the Whitehorse area.
+Others live throughout Canada, the U.S. (predominantly Alaska) and abroad.

 The waterway now called Miles Canyon through to the Whitehorse Rapids was well known to generations of First Nations people.
 Our ancestors called the area Kwanlin, which means “running water through canyon” in Southern Tutchone.
 Not only was this section of the river an excellent area for fishing, but well worn trails on the banks of the canyon tell of centuries of people travelling overland in search of game.